 A student may be eligible for subsidies based on financial need for AP or IB exam fees.
-See Fees (All Grade Levels) on page 59 for more information.
+See Fees (All Grade Levels) on page 58 for more information.

 A student may also earn college credit for certain Career and Technical Education (CTE) courses.
-See Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grade Levels Only) on page 29 for information on CTE and other work-based programs.
+See Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grade Levels Only) on page 28 for information on CTE and other work-based programs.

-All these methods have eligibility requirements and must be approved prior to enrollment in the course.
+For dual credit purposes, all these methods have eligibility requirements and must be approved prior to enrollment in the course.
 Please see the school counselor for more information.
 Depending on the student's grade level and the course, a state-mandated end-of-course assessment may be required for graduation.